The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties

 \titlerunning{Effect of data reduction process in transmission spectroscopy} \authorrunning{Roy-Perez et al.}

 {Escuela de Ingeniería de Bilbao, Universidad del País Vasco (UPV/EHU), Bilbao, Spain\\ }

-\abstract {The \textit{James Webb} Space Telescope (JWST) provides exoplanetary transit observations with unprecedented spectral range coverage.
-These observations are providing exceptional information about the exoplanet atmospheres.
-Nevertheless, the presence of systematics in the data reduction process introduces small but significant uncertainties that propagate into atmospheric retrievals.
-Understanding how these reduction choices affect interpreted atmospheric properties is therefore essential.} {We aim to quantify the impact of different JWST/NIRSpec PRISM data-reduction processes as well as the relevance of saturation on the retrieved atmospheric properties of WASP-39b.
+\abstract {The \textit{James Webb} Space Telescope (JWST) provides exoplanetary transit observations with an unprecedented spectral range coverage, offering exceptional data on exoplanet atmospheres.
+Nevertheless, the presence of systematics in the data reduction process introduces small, but significant uncertainties that propagate into atmospheric retrievals.
+Understanding how these reduction choices affect interpreted atmospheric properties is essential.} {We aim to quantify the impact of different JWST/NIRSpec PRISM data-reduction processes, as well as the relevance of saturation on the retrieved atmospheric properties of WASP-39b.
 We also assess whether or not these biases are comparable to those introduced by assumptions made in atmospheric modelling, particularly in the treatment of aerosol extinction.
-Compared with previous similar efforts, we use the highest number of alternative data reductions and we also discuss the role of the saturated spectral region, without adding any data from other sources or random noise, as done in previous works.} {We perform nested-sampling Bayesian retrievals using MultiNest and forward models generated with the Planetary Spectrum Generator.
-We analyse six independently reduced NIRSpec/PRISM spectra and compare retrievals using the full wavelength range as well as versions excluding the saturated 0.69–1.91 $\mu$m region.
+Compared with previous similar efforts, we use the highest number of alternative data reductions and discuss the role of the saturated spectral region, without adding any additional data from other sources or random noise, in contrast to previous works.} {We performed a series of nested-sampling Bayesian retrievals using MultiNest and forward models generated with the Planetary Spectrum Generator.
+We analysed six independently reduced NIRSpec/PRISM spectra and compare retrievals using the full wavelength range as well as versions excluding the saturated 0.69–1.91 $\mu$m region.